aurelia/framework/doc/article/en-US/cheat-sheet.md

 * `$last` - True if the item is the last item in the array.
 * `$even` - True if the item has an even numbered index.
 * `$odd` - True if the item has an odd numbered index.

+> Info: Containerless Template Controllers
+> The `if` and `repeat` attributes are usually placed on the HTML elements that they affect.
+However, you can also use a `template` tag to group a collection of elements that don't have a parent element and place the `if` or `repeat` on the `template` element instead.

 <code-listing heading="Dynamically render UI into the DOM based on data.">
   <source-code lang="HTML">